Published in January 2024

 You can complain about things like:

-• failure to properly apply law, procedure or guidance when delivering services
+- not properly following the law, procedures or guidance when delivering services

-• failure to follow the appropriate administrative process
+- failure to follow the right administrative process

-• conduct, treatment by or attitude of a member of staff or contractor (except where there are arrangements in place for the contractor to handle the complaint themselves)
+- conduct, treatment by or attitude of a staff member or contractor (unless the contractor has their own complaint process in place)

-• a concern about the actions or service of an organisation who is delivering services on our behalf
+- a concern about the actions or service of an organisation who is delivering services for us

-• disagreement with a decision, (except where there is a statutory procedure for challenging that decision, or an established appeals process followed throughout the sector) or;
+- disagreeing with a decision, (unless there is a statutory process to challenge that decision, or an established appeals process followed throughout the sector), or

-• dissatisfaction with how an element of a planning decision was administrated.
+- being unhappy with how part of a planning decision was handled.

 Your complaint may involve more than one of the council’s services or be about someone working on our behalf.